ncatlab/nlab-content/pages/2744.md

 Recall that that an ordinary [[phase space]] of a [[physical system]] is a [[symplectic manifold]] whose points correspond to the _[[states]]_ of the system.
 The **extended phase space** of an $n$-dimensional quantum field theory is a multisymplectic space whose points correspond to pairs consisting of

-* a point in the field theorie's parameter space -- an "event";
+* a point in the field theory's parameter space -- an "event";

 * a state of the theory "at that event".